Bank Accounts vs Self-Custodian Wallets: Understanding Control, Access and Responsibility

 Here's what we need you to understand: self-custody gives you power, but it also gives you responsibility.
 Banks offer account recovery if you forget your password.
 They have customer service departments that can reset credentials.
 That safety net exists because they control the underlying assets.

 With self-custodial wallets, there's no password reset button.
 If you lose your security credentials, there's no way for Shipfinex or anyone else to recover your wallet.
 The cryptographic math doesn't care who you are or whether you can prove your identity.
 Without the keys, the assets are permanently inaccessible.
-Additionally, Shipfinex account can be reset but our self-custodian wallets are different.
-To access the wallet, there are 3 security questions you need to answer.
-These security questions can not be reset.
+Additionally, while a Shipfinex account can be reset, our self-custodial wallets are different.
+To access the wallet, there are three security questions you need to answer.
+These security questions cannot be reset.

 This isn't a flaw in the system.
 It's the feature that makes self-custody work.
 The same mathematical certainty that prevents Shipfinex from accessing your wallet without permission also prevents recovery if you lose access.
 You can't have censorship resistance without accepting the responsibility that comes with it.